ruby/irb/README.md

 ### Run integration tests

-If your changes affect component rendering, such as the autocompletion's dialog/dropdown, you may need to run IRB's integration tests, known as `yamatanarroroti`.
+If your changes affect component rendering, such as the autocompletion's dialog/dropdown, you may need to run IRB's integration tests, known as `yamatanooroti`.

 Before running these tests, ensure that you have `libvterm` installed.
 If you're using Homebrew, you can install it by running: